iansan5653/gas-ts-template/readme.md

 The project is set up with a TypeScript configuration that transforms your TypeScript files in the `src` directory into JavaScript files in the `build` directory.
-It's not enought to upload those files as-is to Google Apps, however, because Apps Script doesn't support installing and running dependencies, and uploaded files are run in random order - they aren't linked together at all.
+It's not enough to upload those files as-is to Google Apps, however, because Apps Script doesn't support installing and running dependencies, and uploaded files are run in random order - they aren't linked together at all.
 To solve this problem, a second build step uses Webpack to combine all files and